crillab/metrics/docs/md/scalpel-config.md

 input-set:
   name: my-awesome-input-set
   type: list
-  path-list:
+  files:
     - path: path/to/instanceA.cnf
       family: F1
     - path: path/to/instanceB.cnf
       family: F2
 ```

-In this example, `path-list` allows to list all the inputs you used in your
+In this example, `files` allows to list all the inputs you used in your
 experiments.
 As for experiment-wares, you may specify as many data as you want for your
 inputs.